DanielErle/GotoGrocery/index.md

 ### Member Class
 #### Methods
 The methods for this class are as follows:
-- Method 1: Something
+- Method 1: textValidation(string text)
-  - This is to do with this...
+  - This method is a simple validation check for strings which are allowed to contain any a-Z letter
-- Method 1: Something
+- Method 1: Validate
-  - This is to do with this...
+  - This method returns an unsigned integer which is used to determine which fields have failed the validation checks.
 ##### Validation
 The validation method returns a binary value with each bit representing whether validation has passed or failed for a specific property of the class.
 The relation of bit to property is as follows:
 - Bit 0: NA